 Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

 Duration: 12 months full-time.

-Designed for: Graduates from various disciplines building management careers or practitioners seeking deeper understanding of HR and knowledge management.
+Designed for: Graduates from various disciplines building management careers or practitioners seeking a deeper understanding of human resource management.
 A degree in Management, Business Studies, Social Sciences, History, Philosophy, English, Languages, Arts or other Humanities subjects will be considered.
 Relevant work experience is beneficial but not essential.